AayushSinghRajput/minor-project/README.md

 # 🌟 SkinAlyzer: An AI Facial Analysis and Skincare Advisor

-SkinAlyzer is an intelligent skincare advisory system that leverages AI and deep learning to classify your skin type from a facial image and recommend cosmetic products accordingly.
-Users can either capture a live photo using their camera or upload an image from their device.
+**SkinAlyzer** is an intelligent skincare advisory system that leverages AI and deep learning to classify your skin type from a facial image and recommend cosmetic products accordingly.
+Users can either capture a live photo using their camera or upload an image from their local device.

 ---